tanpinghua/bustapi/_posts/2020-10-18-write-image-file-to-sdcard.md

 ## Using Raspberry Pi Imager

 The simplest way to write image file onto SDcard is by using official Raspberry Pi Imager from Raspberry Pi.
-You can get the Raspberry Pi Imager from the official Raspberry Pi download page [here](https://www.raspberrypi.org/downloads/).
+You can get the Raspberry Pi Imager from the official Raspberry Pi download page <a href="https://www.raspberrypi.org/downloads/" target="_blank">here</a>.

 Choose the download according to the operating system of the computer that you will use to write the image file.
 <img src="https://docs.google.com/drawings/d/e/2PACX-1vTXKTixmfXPOVivINy1wMpD3B_ohDypFGnxU7-BmXCTf13FX3CrU0LFZfn0xoMx7LIjOpUyrbk5v7RX/pub?w=951&amp;h=714">